gomorpheus/morpheus-docs/release_notes/current.rst

 Provisioning: Actions removed for Canceled or Denied Instances & Apps.
   On Instance and App detail pages, invalid Instance and Node Actions are no longer listed for Instances with a status of Canceled or Denied (Approval).

+Policies: New Delayed Removal Policy
+  Delayed Removals allow for soft deletion of Instances and Apps.
+Instead of deleting immediately, Instances and Apps with a Delayed Removal policy applied will be shutdown upon deletion request and hidden by default from the ui.
+The Instance/App will then be in ``Pending Removal`` status.

+  - If no action is taken, the resources will be deleted in the timeframe set in the policy.
+  - An ``Undo Delete`` action is available for Instance and Apps in pending removal status.
+Triggering ``Undo Delete`` will remove the scheduled deletion and restore the Instance or App status to stopped.
+  - A new ``Pending Removal`` filter has been added to ``/provisioning/instances`` and ``/provisioning/apps``
+  - Delayed Removal policies do not current apply to Docker Hosts or Discovered VM's.
+  - Available Scopes for Delayed Removal policies are Global, Cloud, Group, User and Role and can be applied to a single or multiple Tenants.

 Policies: Message of the Day (MOTD) Policy Type Message of the Day"" Policy for displaying Alerts in |morpheus|.